RPires27/BuzzControllerEmulator/README.md

 ## Features

-- **Native Gamepad Emulation**: Uses `vgamepad` to create virtual Xbox 360 controllers, offering better compatibility and performance than keyboard simulation.
+- **Native Gamepad Emulation**: Uses `vgamepad` to create virtual Xbox 360 controllers, offering better compatibility and performance than keyboard simulation
-- **Multi-player Support**: Up to 8 players can connect and play simultaneously, each with their own virtual gamepad.
+- **Multi-player Support**: Up to 8 players can connect and play simultaneously, each with their own virtual gamepad
-- **Mobile-friendly**: Responsive design optimized for touch devices.
+- **Mobile-friendly**: Responsive design optimized for touch devices
-- **Real-time Communication**: Instant button presses via WebSocket.
+- **Real-time Communication**: Instant button presses via WebSocket
-- **Color-coded Buttons**: Standard Buzz! controller layout (Red/Buzz, Blue, Orange, Green, Yellow).
+- **Color-coded Buttons**: Standard Buzz! controller layout (Red/Buzz, Blue, Orange, Green, Yellow)
-- **Cross-platform**: Works on any device with a web browser, with server support for both Windows and Linux.
+- **Cross-platform**: Works on any device with a web browser, with server support for both Windows and Linux

 ## How It Works

 The system consists of:

-1. A Flask web server with SocketIO for real-time communication.
+1. A Flask web server with SocketIO for real-time communication
-2. A mobile-responsive web interface for player interaction.
+2. A mobile-responsive web interface for player interaction
-3. A `vgamepad` backend that creates and manages 8 virtual Xbox 360 controllers.
+3. A `vgamepad` backend that creates and manages 8 virtual Xbox 360 controllers
-4.  **PCSX2 Integration**: Player inputs from the web interface are translated into gamepad button presses that PCSX2 can recognize natively.
+4. **PCSX2 Integration**: Player inputs from the web interface are translated into gamepad button presses that PCSX2 can recognize natively

-## System Requirements

-Before running the application, you must install the necessary drivers for `vgamepad`.

-### Windows

-1.  **Install ViGEmBus Driver**: Download and install the latest version of [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
-This is required for creating virtual gamepads.

-### Linux

-1.  **Install Kernel Headers and Development Tools**:
-    ```bash
-    sudo apt update
-    sudo apt install -y build-essential python3-dev linux-headers-$(uname -r)
-    ```
-2.  **Install `libusb` and `libudev`**:
-    ```bash
-    sudo apt install -y libusb-1.0-0-dev libudev-dev
-    ```
-3.  **Enable the `uinput` Kernel Module**: This module allows userspace programs to create virtual input devices.
-    ```bash
-    sudo modprobe uinput
-    ```
-4.  **Set Permissions**: Add your user to the `input` group to grant permissions to manage virtual input devices.
-    ```bash
-    sudo usermod -a -G input $USER
-    ```
-    **Important**: You must **log out and log back in** for this change to take effect.

-## PCSX2 Setup Guide

-With the migration to `vgamepad`, you no longer need to map individual keyboard keys.
-Instead, you will configure PCSX2 to use the virtual Xbox 360 controllers.

-### Prerequisites

-- PCSX2 emulator installed and configured.
-- Buzz! game ISO.
-- This controller application running on the same computer as PCSX2.
-- System requirements from the section above are met.

-### PCSX2 Configuration

-1.  **Start the Buzz!
-Controller Application**: Run `uv run python main.py` before launching PCSX2.
-This will create the 8 virtual gamepads.
-2.  **Open PCSX2 Controller Settings**:
-    - Launch PCSX2 and go to `Settings` -> `Controllers`.
-3.  **Enable Multitap**:
-    - To play with more than 2 players, you need to enable the multitap.
-In the controller settings, for `Port 1`, select `Multitap 1`.
-This will enable up to 4 players on the first port.
-For players 5-8, enable `Multitap 2` on `Port 2`.
-4.  **Map the Virtual Controllers**:
-    - Select `Controller Port 1` (or the port you enabled multitap on).
-    - For the `Device API`, select `XInput`.
-    - In the `Device` dropdown, you should see multiple "Xbox 360 Controller" entries.
-Select the first one for Player 1.
-    - PCSX2 should automatically map the buttons.
-The button mapping is as follows:
-        - **Red (Buzz)** -> `A` Button
-        - **Blue** -> `X` Button
-        - **Orange** -> `B` Button
-        - **Green** -> `Y` Button
-        - **Yellow** -> `Right Shoulder`
-    - Repeat this process for each player, selecting a different "Xbox 360 Controller" from the device list for each port (Pad 1, Pad 2, etc.).
-5.  **Save Configuration**:
-    - Click `Apply` or `OK` to save your settings.

 ## Installation